OneGov/dev/README.md

 Those should be downlaoded and built automatically when you run buildout.

 For that to work you need the python development files.
-On OSX those should be already installed if you installed Python 3 trough homebrew (which you should).
+On OSX those should be already installed if you installed Python 3 trough homebrew.

 On other POSIX platforms you might have to install them.
 On Ubuntu for example, you need to run: